gahan-corporation/wyatt/docs/_sources/howtos/themes.rst.txt

 .. important::

-  Use two underscore characters at the beginning and two at the end of odoo and init file names.
+  Use two underscore characters at the beginning and two at the end of gerp and init file names.

 The final result should be something like this: